xyresh/g29shiftpico/README.md

 https://github.com/MHeironimus/ArduinoJoystickLibrary

-there are many adapters using arduino nano and such, however this is a much cheaper solution. you can compile this for the pi pico using the arduino IDE or grab a already compiled uf2 firmware and drag and drop on yout pi pico
+there are many adapters using arduino nano and such, however this is a much cheaper solution. you can compile this for the pi pico using the arduino IDE or grab an already compiled uf2 firmware and drag and drop on to your pi pico

 the pin configuration doesn't matter but in order to make this build as seamless as possible you can use this config: